jonathanericksen/DC_Crime_Analysis_and_Modeling/README.md

      <img src="images/DC_ward_map.png" width="350" height="350">
 </p>

-Below I provide the analysis of crime by wards which offers total crime volumes & rates:
+Below I provide a quick analysis of crime by wards which offers total crime volumes by ward as well as the respective crime rates relative to the city average crime rate:

 <p align="center">
      <img src="images/DC_crime_by_ward.png" width="800" height="550">